 Politics.
 The orthodoxy of today is that musical migration is predominantly a Good Thing, and that hybridity always has a progressive dimension.
 By the same token authenticity has become a straw target.
 But can the authentic be a significant value for musical cultures as they are relocated around the world?
 And were early commentators entirely wrong to worry about 'Americanisation' or 'Westernisation'?
 Indeed are there new models that take into account 'Bollywoodisation' and the effects of other international culture industries?
 Does a focus on hybridisation sometimes obscure larger relations of economic, cultural, and aesthetic domination?

 Style.
 Hybridity is rarely used in verb form.
-But the processes of stylistic transformation wrought by musical migration are very much about action – making change across time, space, codes and cultures.
-What are these ‘trans’ processes?
+But the processes of stylistic transformation wrought by musical migration are very much about action - making change across time, space, codes and cultures.
+What are these 'trans' processes?
 Do they always depend on mixing, or can new migrant styles emerge from endogenous reference back to home styles?
-And how far are music makers and audiences consciously pushing to create the new?
+And how far do music makers and audiences consciously strive to create the new.

-We invite proposals for papers which address these and related questions from across the disciplines: (ethno)musicology, cultural and media studies, sociology, anthropology, history and performance studies.
-The conference emerges from the AHRC research project based at the Open University, Tuning In: Diasporic Contact Zones @ BBC World Service.
+We invite proposals for papers which address these and related questions from across the disciplines, including (ethno)musicology, cultural and media studies, sociology, anthropology, history and performance studies.
+The conference is part of the AHRC research project based at the Open University, Tuning In: Diasporic Contact Zones @ BBC World Service.
 So contributions which concern international broadcasting and/or the BBC are particularly welcome.
-We are also keen to receive proposals from practitioners – music makers, journalists and broadcasters.
+We are also keen to receive proposals from practitioners - music makers, journalists and broadcasters.

 Proposals for 20 minute papers should be between 150 and 200 words in length.
 Themed panels are welcome too.
 For panel proposals please submit 3 paper abstracts together with a panel title, a 50 word panel rationale, and the name of your panel convenor/chair.